MicrosoftDocs/dynamics-365-project-operations/articles/invoicing/format-update-project-invoice-proposals.md

 - **Sales tax group method** determines the defaulting logic of the **Billing sales tax group**:

     - **Project** will always default the billing sales tax group from the project.
 You can review or change the default sales tax group on a project by selecting **Show default accounting** on the **All Projects** page.
     - **Project contract** will always default the billing sales tax group from the project contract.
-You can review or change default sales tax group on a project contract by selecting **Show default accounting** on the **Project contracts** page.
+You can review or change the default sales tax group on a project contract by selecting **Show default accounting** on the **Project contracts** page.
     - **Customer** will always default to the billing sales tax group from the customer.
     - **Search** will search across all the entities in this list and select the first value available.
 Search starts with the **Project** entity, then the **Project contract** entity, and then the **Customer** entity.